-Out-of-pocket Purchases: Out-of-pocket purchases are not encouraged, but if necessary to ensure your out-of-pocket purchases are reimbursed, obtain approval first.
+Out-of-pocket Purchases: Out-of-pocket purchases are not encouraged, but if necessary to ensure your out-of-pocket purchases are reimbursed, you must obtain preapproval.
 Original receipts must be submitted with an expense claim form within 30 days to your building office manager.